We've had a refresh: the Calvino Prize for Fabulist Fiction is now the Calvino Prize for Short Fiction!

 Guidelines:

-1) Submit up to 25 industry standard (double-spaced, 12-point font, pages numbered) pages of a novel, novella, short story, or short collection.
+1) Submit a short story or flash fiction sequence of up to 25 industry standard (double-spaced, 12-point font, pages numbered) pages.
 Entries which use a smaller font or are single-spaced in order to make a longer work appear to be only 25 pages will be trimmed to approximately 25 industry standard pages.
-Work previously published is eligible and simultaneous submissions are accepted.
-An excerpt from a larger work is allowed; however, remember that the selection will be judged on its own merit and so should be able to stand on its own.
+New this year: previously published work is ineligible, and excerpts from a larger work are no longer allowed.
+Simultaneous submissions are accepted, but let us know if the work is picked up elsewhere.

 2) Your name must not appear anywhere in the manuscript attachment.
 Instead, please include one title page listing only the title of the manuscript.
 Entries containing the author's name or identifying information will be disqualified.